52 Things That Can Make Your Home Look More Expensive

 Pick basic dishes

 Shelling out on fine china isn’t the only way to create a stunning table setting.
 “White dishes … have a low price tag with a high impact,” says Henry.
 Pair them with gold flatware for a trendy, high-brow look.
+Star your collection with this 30-piece set.

 Keep toys to a minimum